 Tattoo shading and the various shading techniques can help to set an artist apart.
 Artists tend to shade with both black ink and colored ink.
 It is through the layering and shading of various inks that artists can create custom colors, variance, and realistic art.
 Depending on an artist style, they may adapt their shading techniques to the desired piece and their client.
 Bright colors are often achieved through layering techniques and advanced shading.

 The final technique, while looking at an artist skillset, is lettering.
 Lettering refers to the letters a tattoo artist designs in order to spell out phrases, write names, or add letters to pieces.
 The kerning required to achieve visually appealing letters takes time to develop.
 It also requires the artist to have an advanced skillset in order to understand how to lay the letters on a client’s body in order to best represent the piece.
 Each of these core techniques plays into the skillset an artist cultivates.

 The tattoo community is arguably one of the largest sources of inspiration for artists and each other.
-From the moment of apprenticeship to the tattoo studio an artist works at, the style, concepts, and inspiration for art is continually influencing an artist to create amazing tattoo's.
-This inspiration may have been ignited through formal art school, trade-shows, tattoo conventions, favorite artists/mentors, and the advancement of certain skillsets.
-A tattoo artist is constantly evolving and fine-tuning their style.
-A community of artists serves as the ideal environment to refine and enhance ones style.
+From the start of apprenticeship to the studio an artist chooses, the style, concepts, and inspiration for art continually influence an artist to create amazing tattoos.
+This inspiration may have been ignited through formal art school, trade shows, tattoo conventions, favorite artists/mentors, and the advancement of certain skill sets.
+As you search for your next tattoo, the thing that matters most is your inspiration and ability to work with your artist to achieve exactly what you want.